cmu-sei/redemption/README.md

 ## Extending the Redemption Tool

 Documentation detail about useful environment variables and further testing is in [doc/regression_tests.md](doc/regression_tests.md).
 Also, a lot more detail about our system that may be of interest to others interested in extending it or just understanding it better is in the [doc](doc) directory.
+The [data/test](file:data/test) directory contains test input and answers used by our regression and sample alert tests.

+There is also some documentation out side the doc directory.
+Documentation about running our static analysis tools all lives inside the [data](data) directory, at: [Clang-tidy](data/clang-tidy/Clang-tidy.md), [Cppcheck](data/cppcheck/Cppcheck.md), and [Rosecheckers](data/rosecheckers/CERT-Rosecheckers.md).
+Likewise, we have test data from running recurrence tests in [data/recurrence](data/recurrence)...see that directory's [README](data/recurrence/README.md) file for details.

 ## Troubleshooting